If you were to ask a few people who practise TM what it actually is, you would probably get a number of different replies.

 Although the words Transcendental Meditation sound fairly complicated, in fact TM is very easy.
 It is easier to do than to say!
 The practice really involves learning how not to interfere with a natural tendency that the mind already has.
 This effortlessness and naturalness is the key to its effectiveness.

 Some people know that they want to learn TM immediately but others prefer to do some reading around the subject, talk to others, and come to their own conclusion over a period of time.
 In fact it was about six months after I first heard about TM that I took the course.
-So there is never any feeling that it is not alright to take time.
+So I encourage you to take your time.
 I am very happy to have a chat, answer any questions you may have, send you information, whatever it is that you want.
-In this way you can decide if the time is right for you to take a course.
+In this way you can decide if you’d like to take a course.